NAGphormer: A Tokenized Graph Transformer for Node Classification in Large Graphs: Related Work

-Graph Neural Networks (GNNs) have become a powerful technique to model graph-structured data.
-Based on the message passing framework, typical GNNs~\cite{GCNII,SimpGNN,GCN,GAT} require the entire adjacency matrix as the input during training.
-In this way, when applying to large-scale graphs, the cost of training will be too high to afford.
-To generalize GNNs to large-scale networks and meanwhile reduce the training cost, a general approach is to design a sampling strategy.
-Existing strategies can be divided into two categories: node sampling-based methods~\cite{GraphSAGE, FastGCN, LADIES} that aim at reducing the number of neighborhood nodes, and graph sampling-based methods~\cite{ClusterGCN, GraphSAINT} that dedicate to decrease the size of the input graph.
+\textbf{Scalable GNN.} Most GNNs~\citep{GCNII,SimpGNN,GCN,GAT} require the entire adjacency matrix as the input during training.
+In this way, when applying to large-scale graphs, the cost of training is too high to afford.
+There are two categories of strategies for generalizing GNN to large-scale graphs:

-Besides the sampling strategy, recent studies have developed a variety of approximate propagation methods to accelerate the message passing process, such as Approximate Personalized PageRank~\cite{PPRGo}, Localized Bidirectional Propagation~\cite{GBP} and Generalized Forward Push~\cite{Grand+}.